Nick Bright

 Nick Bright is a British radio and television presenter.
-He currently hosts Saturday mid mornings on BBC Radio 1Xtra, The Squad on BBC Radio 5 Live, Sundays at midday, numerous different projects for BBC Sport and the Arsenal Matchday Show.
+He currently hosts Saturday mid mornings on BBC Radio 1Xtra, The Official Top 40 on MTV, The Squad on BBC Radio 5 Live, Sundays at midday, numerous different projects for BBC Sport and the Arsenal Matchday Show.

 Early life

 Born at Mayday Hospital in Croydon, his father is half Ghanaian and his mother is English.
 He grew up in South Norwood, London.
 He is a supporter of Arsenal F.C.

 He was educated at St Joseph’s College in south London before his family relocated to Portsmouth where he attended St Luke's School.
 He went on to study music technology at South Downs College and then completed a degree in Radio Production at the University Of Westminster.